LaRambla20/Repo10_SOFAR-assignment-final/README.md

 ```
 The command must be launched in the root folder of the workspace.

+Before running the project it is necessary to change some absolute paths, which are:
+* inside the `param` folder, in `nav2_robot1_params.yaml` at line 64.
+* inside the `rviz` folder, in `nav2_config.rviz` at line 293.
+* inside the `rviz` folder, in `nav2_config_multiple_robots.rviz` at line 293.
+This absolute paths must be changed with your own ones depending on where you place the project in your architecture.

-Also in the root folder of the workspace, RUN THE PROGRAM by typing on terminal:
+In the root folder of the Ros2 workspace, RUN THE PROGRAM by typing on terminal:
 ```bash
 $ ros2 launch object_following_robot multi_robot_simulation_launch.py
 ```